publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch22/m__us_usc_t2_s1105.md

     (a) __Establishment of fund__

         There is established in the Treasury of the United States a trust fund to be known as the “John C. Stennis Center for Public Service Development Trust Fund”.
-The fund shall consist of amounts appropriated to it pursuant to [section 1110 of this title][/us/usc/t2/s1110] and amounts credited to it under subsection (d) of this section.
+The fund shall consist of amounts appropriated to it pursuant to [section 1110 of this title][/us/usc/t2/s1110] and amounts credited to it under subsection (d).

     (b) __Investment of fund assets__